VeeraK81/VK-Entp/README.md

 # Project Title

-Entreprise Application Sample
+VK Entreprise Application Sample

 ## Getting Started

 This entreprise application builds with Spring Boot for accelerate application development.
 If you want to create your own Spring Boot-based project, visit Spring Initializr, fill in your project details, pick your options, and download a bundled up project as a zip file.

 This Spring Boot Standalone application configure to connect with MySQL database and generates REST API.
+Spring Boot Security has implemented.

 ### Prerequisites